FahdJamy/store-manager-challenge-4/README.md

 ## Project

-- Checkout a live demo of the application on this link : https://fahdjamy.github.io/store-manager-challenge-4/
+- Checkout a live demo of the application on the github pages - link : https://fahdjamy.github.io/store-manager-challenge-4/
+- Or on heroku - link : https://store-manager-challenge-4.herokuapp.com/

 # Functionality